Everything Is an iPod in the Future

 - Spaceship Girl Aya in Green Lantern: The Animated Series is basically a humanoid EVE with emerald energy highlights.
 The Interceptor itself has the same design.

 - Most design aesthetic today leans toward this.
 Generally, most people like their technology to be sleek, clean, and minimalist.
 Tesla's Model S is designed around the popular iPod sentiment; it even has pulsing LEDs to indicate charging state and a 17" touchscreen console explicitly based on the iPhone's interface.
 The Nissan Cube and Kia Soul also seem to be deliberately invoking this in their design.
 Before the modern trend, there was also the "blob" aesthetic of The Nineties - where cars had almost no straight lines and incorporated as many ellipses as possible into their design - which reached its head with the amorphous blob of the 3th generation Ford Taurus◊.
-Before the blob, there was the brick aesthetic of The Eighties.
+Before the blob, there was the brick aesthetic of The '80s.

 - Bombardier Movia metro trains.
 Movia 346◊ model looks most like an iPod Classic from the outside, down to the combination of stainless steel and white panelling, and the inside◊ does not lag far behind.